-No. The PHSDSBC, like other Sector Councils designated by the Public Service Coordinating Bargaining Council (PSCBC) (i.e. Safety and Security Sectoral Bargaining Council (SSSBC), Education Labour Relations Council (ELRC), and General Public Service Sectoral Bargaining Council (GPSSBC) is a statutory independent forum and it is not a government structures at all.
+The PHSDSBC, like other public sector bargaining councils designated by the Public Service Co-ordinating Bargaining Council (PSCBC), viz.
+Safety and Security Sectoral Bargaining Council (SSSBC), Education Labour Relations Council (ELRC), and General Public Service Sectoral Bargaining Council (GPSSBC), is a statutory independent forum and it is not a government structure.

 - Does the PHSDSBC have provincial and/or regional offices?

-No. The PHSDSBC do not have offices in the provinces or regions but do have permanent staff members who attends and manage the meetings taking place in provinces and are called Chambers.
-The Chambers are the negotiation forums where parties do engage on various issues affecting the workers in a specific province, although we have also a National Chamber for the national Departments i.e. Health and Social Development.
-All Chamber meetings and dispute hearings are dealt with and scheduled by the PHSDSBC Secretariat from the national office.
+The PHSDSBC does not have offices in the provinces or regions but does have permanent staff members who attend and manage the meetings taking place in provinces, and these structures are called Chambers.
+The Chambers are the negotiation forums where the parties engage on various issues affecting the workers in a specific province.
+The PHSDSBC also has a National Chamber for the national departments, i.e. Health and Social Development.
+All Chamber meetings and dispute hearings are dealt with and scheduled by the PHSDSBC’s Secretariat from the PHSDSBC national office.

-There is no relationship other than being the public service bargaining councils operating in their respective sectors as indicated below:
+There is no relationship other than each is a public service bargaining council operating in its respective sector, as indicated below:

-10.1 The PHSDSBC deals with all employees who are employed by the Department of
+4.1 The PHSDSBC deals with all employees who are employed by the

-10.2 The SSSBC deals with employees employed in the South African Police Service.
+4.2 The SSSBC deals with employees employed in the South African Police

-10.4 The GPSSBC deals with public servants who do not fall within the scope of the
+4.4 The GPSSBC deals with public servants who do not fall within the scope of

-- The PSCBC deals with all employees who are Public Servants.
+4.5 The PSCBC deals with all employees who are public servants, on transversal

 - Does the scope of the PHSDSBC cover health and social development issues in both the public and private sector?

-No. The PHSDSBC’s scope only covers matters in the public health and social development sector and not private sector.
+The PHSDSBC’s scope only covers matters in the public health and social development sector and not the private sector.

-The Council (Secretariat) offices are situated in Lyttelton, Centurion:
+The PHSDSBC (Secretariat) offices are situated in Lyttelton, Centurion:

 Public Service Bargaining Centre